-This technology should be in place to collect data via data flows, telemetry, packet capture, syslog.
+This technology should be in place to collect data via data flows, telemetry, packet capture, Syslog.
 Also, other methods exist.

 Finally, once the SOC collects this data activity, SOC staff correlates and analyses it.

 However, you should remember that SOCs work when organizations set a very clear security strategy behind them.
 Owning a SOC per se does not guarantee security, then.
-Executives both a should make it clear when designing the security of the organization they work for.
+Executives should make it clear when designing the security of the organization they work for.

 Turning now to benefits, SOCs have great value.
-They run every day of the year on 24/7 basis.
+They run every day of the year on a 24/7 basis.
 Thus, this means they assure continuous protection.